microsoft/GLUECoS/README.md

 Below are instructions for obtaining the datasets that comprise the benchmark and training transformer based models on this data.
 Both steps can be run on separate systems and the instructions are structured in such a way.
 All the user has to do is to copy over the `Data/Processed_Data` folder over to perform training

 ## Obtaining Datasets
 Follow the following instructions to download and process the datasets.
-All the steps have been tested and should work in a brand new conda environment with `python==3.6.10` or a docker container with the `python:3.6` image
+All the steps have been tested and should work in a brand new conda environment with `python==3.6.10` or a docker container with the `python:3.6` image.
+Please note that the splits for some of the datasets are different from their original releases.
 1. Install the requirements for the preprocessing scripts
     ```
     pip install -r requirements.txt
     ```
 2. Create a twitter developer account and fill in the 4 keys, one per line,  in `twitter_authentication.txt`.
 The file should look like this
     ```
-    consumer key
+    consumer_key
-    secret key
+    secret_key
-    access token
+    access_token
-    access secret token
+    access_secret_token
     ```

 3. Obtain a key for microsoft translator.
 This is needed as the preprocessing steps involve conversion of romanized datasets into devanagari.
 Instructions for obtaining this key can be found [here](https://docs.microsoft.com/en-us/azure/cognitive-services/translator/translator-how-to-signup).
 The number of queries made fall within the free tier.
 This key will be referred to as SUBSCRIPTION_KEY in the next step